cegj/contta/readme.md

 - **$bdBanco** = _the database name_;

 Pay attention: all above information should be between simple quotes '' and they are provided by your database server.

+4. Upload all files to thw web server;

 5. After uploading the files, access your domain (e.g. www.yourname.com).
 Contta will notice that's a new installation and will start a quick setup.